- Evaluate your progress toward any specific goals.

 Don't get discouraged if it seems like a lot of work—target date funds, target risk funds, and managed accounts are options to consider if you don't have the skill, will, and time to manage your investments.

-Managed accounts offer a more customized approach.
-You get an investment strategy designed for your financial picture along with ongoing management.
-Managed accounts span a range of services beginning with digital options like robo-advisors that offer an investment strategy based on your goals and preferences with ongoing rebalancing.
-At the other end of the spectrum, a managed account could include comprehensive financial planning with a dedicated financial advisor.
+These could be digital options like robo advisors that invest and rebalance for you.
+Or at the other end of the spectrum, managed accounts could include comprehensive financial planning with a dedicated financial advisor.
 Note that managed account services usually require a fee.

-Whether you choose your own investments or pay someone to help you, saving and investing for your goals takes perseverance and consistency.
+Whether you choose your own investments or pay someone to help you, saving and investing for your goals takes patience and consistency.
+Try reviewing your savings in the Planning & Guidance Center.
 Seeing your hard work paying off through the years as you get closer to achieving your objectives can keep you motivated and on track.

 Next steps to consider